MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/attestation-signing-a-kernel-driver-for-public-release.md

 Throughput:              86.77 Kb/second
 ```

 5. Locate the cab file in the Disk1 subdirectory.
-You can click the cab file in File Explorer to verify that it contains the expected files.
+You can select the cab file in File Explorer to verify that it contains the expected files.

 ## Sign the submission CAB file with your EV certificate